Akoykka/Lem-in/README.md

 - Allowed functions: write, malloc, free and exit;
 - All sudden unsuspected terminations and/or leaks result to failing grade;
-- All code must be written according school 42 norm (see section norm in main page);
+- All code must be written according to the school 42 norm (see section norm in main page);
 - Within reasonable time (1 second for 100% grade, 13 seconds to pass);
-- Turn accuracy has be in reasonable scope from optimal (absolute accuracy for 100% grade, under 20 to pass);
+- Turn accuracy has be in reasonable scope from optimal (absolute accuracy for 100% grade, 20 diff to pass);

 Problems:
 - Finding all possible combinations of path sets;